This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Determine Your Budget

-The first step in buying an engagement ring is setting a budget.
-Quality doesn't have to break the bank; lab-grown diamonds and flexible payment plans make it possible to stay within budget without sacrificing style.
-What’s most important to your partner — a big diamond, a unique setting, or a custom ring design?
-Plan your budget based on this information.
+Setting a clear budget is the first and most important step.
+Quality does not have to break the bank — lab-grown diamonds and flexible payment plans make it possible to stay within budget without sacrificing style.
+Think about what matters most to your partner: a larger stone, a unique setting, or a fully custom design.
+Let that guide how you allocate your budget.

 The center stone is the focal point of any engagement ring.
-While diamonds are the most traditional choice, many couples opt for gemstone engagement rings that add a pop of color and personality.
-Sapphire engagement rings, for example, offer a vibrant alternative to diamonds, while lab-grown diamonds provide an ethical and budget-friendly option without sacrificing brilliance.
-Consider your partner’s personal style when choosing between diamonds, gemstones, or a combination of both.
+While diamonds are the most traditional choice, many couples choose gemstone engagement rings for color and personality.
+Sapphire engagement rings offer a vibrant alternative, and lab-grown diamonds provide an ethical, budget-friendly option without sacrificing brilliance.
+Consider your partner's personal style when choosing between diamonds, gemstones, or a combination of both.

-Getting the ring size wrong is a common pitfall that can ruin the experience.
-If you’re unsure of your partner’s ring size, try borrowing one of their existing rings for a close measurement.
-If that’s not possible, enlist the help of friends or family members.
-And if all else fails, go slightly larger — it’s easier to resize a ring down than up.
+Getting the size wrong is the most common engagement ring mistake.
+Try borrowing one of their existing rings for a close measurement — or enlist a trusted friend or family member who knows.
+When in doubt, go slightly larger.
+It is much easier to resize a ring down than up.

 Choose a Reputable Jeweler